 For the Criminal Justice System to:

 - Improve sentencing.
 Appropriate sanctions for perpetrators of all forms of men’s violence against women and girls, including perpetrators of femicide sends out the message that violence against women and girls will be taken seriously and be rigorously punished by the law.
-The Crown Prosecuting Service must review charging in cases of femicide and the sentencing Council must review sentencing for femicide perpetrators to ensure effective sanctions are in place to hold perpetrators to account.
+The Crown Prosecution Service must review charging in cases of femicide and the sentencing Council must review sentencing for femicide perpetrators to ensure effective sanctions are in place to hold perpetrators to account.